<big>Glossary of Painting Terms</big>(As of July 2003)

 Single-component paints

-Paints that, without the addition of a hardener, cure at room temperature or Oven drying.
+Paints that do not require the addition of a hardener and can be dried at room temperature or in an oven.

-Applause or approval often results from reworking items that have not completely dried.
+applause often results from reworking materials that have not fully dried.

 Does the evaporation of volatile components result in a thinner final layer?

-have achieved.
-The surfaces of these samples, which have not yet fully evaporated.
+have been achieved.
+The surfaces of these substances that have not yet fully evaporated...

-they then lose volume and shrink after the topcoat is applied.
+However, they subsequently lose volume and shrink after being coated with a topcoat.

-into grinding marks, or into small imperfections in the surface.
+into grooves or small imperfections in the substrate.

 Single-layer coating